-Plant and equipment for manufacturing facility is overdue for pending trials [2-3 years - Rs.
-1.06 (March 31, 2023 Rs.
-Nil)] and is expected to complete the same by FY 25.
+Plant and equipment for manufacturing facility was overdue for pending trials as at march 31, 2024 (2-3 years - Rs.
+1.06) has been completed and capitalised during the year.

-(c) Right-of-Use (ROU) Assets
+(b) Right-of-Use (ROU) Assets

 The Company recognises ROU assets at cost at the commencement date of the lease.
 The cost of ROU assets includes the amount of lease liabilities recognised, initial direct costs incurred, lease payments made at or before the commencement date less any lease incentives received and estimate of costs to dismantle.
 After the commencement date, ROU assets are measured at cost, less any accumulated depreciation and impairment losses and adjusted for any remeasurement of lease liabilities.
 ROU assets are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less cost to sell and the value-in-use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the Cash Generating Unit (CGU) to which the asset belongs.
 ROU assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated remaining useful lives of the assets, as follows: